 The fact is, blacks are perfectly right to understand themselves as the Other in American civilization, in so many social settings not individuals but mere objects of pity, fear, virtue signaling and begrudging inclusion; that they are compelled on a regular basis to account for themselves as representatives of the group and repositories of outside preconceptions, and that in essence this state of affairs has persisted unchanged since emancipation.

 That being acknowledged, does it really suffice to explain the gamut of racial disparity?
 Employment rates, test scores, credit ratings, dick size, incarceration ratios?
 Be honest.
-Will public discourse ever again entertain the suggestion of nigger culpability, in any way and to any extent?
+Will public discourse outside The Laura Ingram Show ever again entertain the suggestion of black culpability, in any way and to any extent?
 Of course not.
 So the Implicit Association Test wasn’t conceived in a vacuum.
-It’s impetus is a set of assumptions (and this is supposed to be science) about inequality’s culprits.
+It’s impetus is a set of untested assumptions (and this is supposed to be science) about who are inequality’s culprits—a mix up, at fucking Harvard, of necessary and sufficient conditions.
 It can’t show causation because it doesn’t need to, its designers already think they know.
 God knows alternate hypotheses purporting to explain racial disparity exist, they’re just disconcertingly uncompassionate, and cannot be broached at Harvard.

 Tim Wise—the Dr. Phil of anti-racism—put it this way in his latest status update: